NitorCreations/nflow/src/README.md

 into which route templates are placed.

 When adding third-party libraries or application modules, they need to be added to index.html to be picked up by the build system.

+## `config.js`

+The `config.js` file is environment configuration file in the form of vanilla javascript, e.g. it is does not require angular, is not uglified and can be edited directly in the web server.
+Build scripts may apply environment specific values into this file.